sjhuang26/thinking-system/README.md

   - A, B, and X are all episodic memories and also members of the **cognitive map**.
 They can be thought of as crowds of neurons that talk to each other, resulting in very strong combinatorial interactions.
     - Details are pulled in pairs (jump to Cue#1, pull a detail, jump to Cue#2, pull another detail).
     - Does this make the training more robust?
 I don't know.
-  - Attention is moved between two points (which make a straight line!).
+  - Attention is moved between two points (which make a straight line).
 - mechanistic manipulation of "back-and-forth brain wave" rhythm
   - THINK: is there a density shift as attention is shifted, and how much?
   - I believe that the rhythm reflects how visualization works.